anirbanroychowdhury/reddit-short-video-ai/readme.md

 # TODO:

-1. Create an api layer to interact with the db.
+1. Create an api layer to interact with the db. - insert a record, insert a dataframe?
 2. Create the api to get screenshot using selenium